Rose BowlPasadena, CA, USA

 The Rose Bowl Parade

 Before there was the Rose Bowl Game, there was the Rose Parade.

 In fact, the game was added to the Tournament of Roses event to make money to continue the parade.

-The first parade was held Jan.
+The first parade was held on Jan.
 1, 1890.
-The Valley Hunt Club started the event – a parade of flower-decorated horse and buggies.
+The Valley Hunt Club started the event – a parade of flower-decorated horses and buggies.
 It was modeled after the Festival of Roses in Nice, France.

 More than 2,000 gathered to watch that first parade, which was followed by an afternoon of competitions for young men – tug of war, foot races and a jousting game called the tourney of rings in which men on horseback tried to grab three hanging rings with a 12-foot spear.

 Legend has it that the floral chariots and the tourney game gave the event the name, “Tournament of Roses.”